riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 This leads me to think policy selection implies updatelessness, or that there is a meaning of the term "updateless" that *means* "does policy selection".
+See also the next question in this section.

 also talk about policy-based CDT, which seems to allow leaving updatelessness unspecified.

+## What are all the different meanings of "updateless" used in the wild?

+I think i need to break down the idea of "updatelessness" further.
+My own understanding is that it's just whether or not you condition on the sense date inside the probability part of the expected utility formula.
+So under this interpretation, all versions of FDT are updateless.
+But Caspar uses "updateless" for anything that doesn't need precommitments to win Parfit's hitchhiker.
+Plus, if FDT is updateless, then Rob's comment doesn't make sense; what are these philosophical issues around updatelessness that FDT doesn't need to accept?

 ## Quoting/dequoting